 Prerequisites: Declared Geneva College Nursing Major, completed CCBC nursing program or has RN licensure.
-This course addresses population focused health promotion, and disease and injury prevention based on determinants of local, national and global health including lifestyle, environmental, cultural, and genetic factors.
-This course focuses on application of theories and concepts from nursing and public health sciences in assessing health status and preventing and controlling disease in families and communities.
-The use of epidemiological and community assessment techniques to examine at risk populations, health promotion, and disease prevention.
-Major local, state, and national health issues are considered including mental health and substance abuse and related co-morbidities; reemergence of infectious and communicable diseases; environmental and occupational health hazards; bioterrorism; emergency preparedness, and disaster response.
+This course addresses population focused health promotion and disease and injury prevention based on determinants of local, national, and global health, including lifestyle, environmental, cultural, and genetic factors.
+Population Health provides students with an overview of health and wellness regarding populations.
+It is designed to help students understand the importance of health promotion in populations, how policy and reform impacts populations, how the use of health education and marketing improves health and wellness, and trends for the future of population health.
 Spring semester.